centreon/centreon-engine/doc/user/configuration/basics/object_inheritance.rst

-Services            contact_groups        contact_groups in the associated host definition Services            notification_interval notification_interval in the associated host definition Services            notification_period   notification_period in the associated host definition Host Escalations    contacts              contacts in the associated host definition Host Escalations    contact_groups        contact_groups in the associated host definition Host Escalations    notification_interval notification_interval in the associated host definition
+Services            contact_groups        contact_groups in the associated host definition Services            notification_interval notification_interval in the associated host definition Services            notification_period   notification_period in the associated host definition Services            timezone              timezone in the associated host definition Host Escalations    contacts              contacts in the associated host definition Host Escalations    contact_groups        contact_groups in the associated host definition Host Escalations    notification_interval notification_interval in the associated host definition